 Ho‘ohana Hou (To Use Again) – 100% Reusable Bags

 Now that the County’s plastic bag reduction ordinance** is in effect, it is time to ask ourselves, what small steps can each of us take to better our environment?
 It’s simple: Ho`ohana Hou, To use again.

 We can start by eliminating our dependence on disposable (single-use) grocery bags.
 Paper and plastic grocery bags are equally harmful to the ‘aina; resulting in air pollution, deforestation, harm to our marine life and excessive litter.
 Each one of us can make a huge difference.
 In fact, over the course of our lifetimes, the use of reusable bags by just one person would eliminate 22,000 plastic bags.

-Effective January 17, 2014, all of our stores will no longer offer single-use plastic bags at the checkout.
-Customers will be charged a 5¢ fee (plus tax) for every large paper bag used.
+Since January 17, 2014, all of our stores no longer offer single-use plastic bags at the checkout.
+Customers are charged a 5¢ fee (plus tax) for every large paper bag used.

 The small steps we take today to preserve our ‘aina will make a huge difference for generations to come.
 It’s important that we each do our part and make the transition to reusable bags.
 It’s the right thing to do.
 Please kokua by keeping your reusable bags at the top of your grocery list, in your trunk, and with you at the checkout line.